 Best Budget-Friendly WiFi Router: TP-Link Archer BE3600 (Dual-Band Wi-Fi 7)

-Proving that cutting-edge doesn’t always mean sky-high prices, the Archer BE3600 is an incredibly affordable dual-band Wi-Fi 7 router.
+Proving that modern doesn’t always mean sky-high prices, the Archer BE3600 is an incredibly affordable dual-band Wi-Fi 7 router.
 While it foregoes the 6GHz band to keep costs down, it still delivers impressive performance for its price, offering significant speed improvements over older Wi-Fi standards, multi-gig ports, and easy setup.

 Best WiFi Router for Gaming: TP-Link Archer GE650 (Wi-Fi 7 Gaming Router)